 Giovanna joined Cresset in December 2014.
 As product manager she has responsibility for delivering software for computational chemists.

 Paolo completed his PhD in Drug Science in 2002 at the University of Turin (Italy), and in 2004 he was appointed Assistant Professor in Medicinal Chemistry.
 Starting from 2005 he gradually moved from synthetic chemistry to computational chemistry, which is currently the focus of his research interests.
-From 2008 to 2013 he released a number of open-source packages dedicated to molecular alignment and 3D-QSAR, and established successful collaborations with both academic (University of Geneva, University of Copenhagen) and industrial partners (COSMOlogic, Novartis Institutes for Biomedical Research).
+From 2008 to 2013 he released a number of open-source packages dedicated to molecular alignment and 3D-QSAR, and established successful collaborations with both academic (University of Geneva, University of Copenhagen) and industrial research groups (COSMOlogic, Novartis Institutes for Biomedical Research).
 In 2012 he was the winner of the Teach-Discover-Treat challenge, an initiative promoted by the COMP division of ACS to foster the development of drug discovery computational workflows for neglected diseases.
 In 2014 he joined Cresset as Computational Chemistry Developer.

 Jun Xu completed his PhD from University of Science and Technology of China, and postdoctoral studies from Australian National University and McGill University.
 He is the founding director of Research Center for Drug Discovery(RCDD), which consisits of Bio/Chemo-informatics lab, Drug Design lab, Phyto/Medicinal Chemistry lab, Structure biology lab, and Drug Screening lab.
 He has published more than a hundred papers in peer-reviewed and reputed journals.
 He has been serving as an editorial board member of a number of reputed international journals.
 He is also the adjunct Professor of University of Pittsberg (Pittsberg, USA) and RMIT Univeristy (Melbourne, Australia).